About the Nursing Program

 Practical nursing program graduates are eligible to apply for the NCLEX-PN licensure examination.
 Graduates who successfully pass the NCLEX-PN examination can begin their career in nursing, continue their education at Ivy Tech, or continue on to an LPN to ASN Transition course of study.

 PN graduates are qualified to provide basic care, under the direction of registered nurses and doctors, for patients in a variety of health care settings such as nursing homes, extended care facilities, hospitals, clinics, home health care and physician offices.
-Per the Bureau of Labor Statistics, employment of licensed practical nurses “is projected to grow 16 percent from 2014 to 2024, much faster than the average for all occupations".

 Next Level Jobs